sequoiachess/Cognitive-Search-Micro-SaaS/README.md

 - Ensure all dependencies are installed: `pip install -r requirements.txt`
 - Make sure your virtual environment is activated
 - Check that the `.env` file exists and has all required variables
+- Verify you're in the `backend/` directory when running uvicorn

 ### Frontend can't connect to Backend
 - Verify both servers are running (backend on :8000, frontend on :3000)